oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/CliqueId.md

 [View code on GitHub](https://github.com/alephium/alephium/protocol/src/main/scala/org/alephium/protocol/model/CliqueId.scala)

-The `CliqueId` class in the `org.alephium.protocol.model` package is a 160-bit identifier of a peer in the Oxyg3nium network.
+The `CliqueId` class in the `org.oxyg3nium.protocol.model` package is a 160-bit identifier of a peer in the Oxyg3nium network.
 It is used to identify and compare peers in the network.
 The class takes a `PublicKey` object as a parameter and generates a `ByteString` object from it.
 The `PublicKey` object is a cryptographic public key used to verify digital signatures and encrypt messages.

 The `CliqueId` class implements the `RandomBytes` trait, which provides a method to generate random bytes.
 It also implements the `Ordered` trait, which allows instances of the class to be compared with each other.
 The `compare` method is used to compare two `CliqueId` objects based on their byte strings.